 Wireless sensor nodes function as an interface that sense, transmit/receive information, and to actuate a physical environment.
 These sensor nodes are typically powered using a coin cell battery or an energy constrained harvesting source, to support a smaller form-factor.
 Internet of Things (IoT) applications that are operating under such energy constrained environment typically use a heavily duty-cycled operation of its sensor nodes to maximize their battery lifetime to > 10 years.
-With the duty-cycled operation of power hungry blocks such as radio transceivers, MCU & sensors, the always ON power management circuits serve as the limiting factor to achieve an increased battery lifetime.
-This course discusses the power management unit specifications and its requirements to support an ultra-low power IoT sensor node application.
-In particular, circuit design techniques to achieve high power conversion efficiency across a wide dynamic range of load currents, ultra low power voltage reference and timer circuits, and energy metering circuits are discussed in detail.
+The always ON power management circuits serve as the limiting factor to achieve a high battery lifetime.
+This course discusses the power management unit specifications and requirements of an ultra-low power IoT sensor node.
+In particular, circuit techniques to achieve high power conversion efficiency across a wide dynamic range of load currents, ultra low power voltage reference and timer circuits, and energy metering circuits are discussed in detail.

 Course contents: (PDF)